 VP Saddleback replied Mental Health Awareness Week is running from November 3rd to November 7th and one of the initiatives was brought from Queen's University, called "The Jack Project".
 As a result, the Ball Pit idea is self-explanatory; therefore, there are going to be some quotes of affirmation so people can go to the Ball Pit and chill out and read different statistics, articles, etc., to create a fun environment.

+Move to accept the minutes.
 USCMotion016: President FineDay/Councillor Radomske